marionridgway/Project-Reactor/README.md

 # Project-Reactor
 Smart 3D Printed UV Flow Reactor Monitoring and Control System.
-A digitally-controlled reactor using Arduino Uno R4 WiFi, Node-RED Dashboard, and Python for real-time monitoring, sensor logging (temperature, turbidity, UV, RGB, pH), and modular actuator control.
+A digitally-controlled reactor using Arduino Uno R4 WiFi, Node-RED Dashboard, and Python for real-time monitoring, sensor logging (temperature, turbidity, UV, RGB), and  actuator control.
 Includes data logging to SQLite and serial integration with a customisable dashboard.

 # Project Objectives

 - Real-time visualisation of temperature, UV intensity, turbidity, and RGB sensor data
-- Digital control of UV LEDs and microfluidic pumps
+- Digital control of UV LEDs and peristaltic pumps
 - Track and analyse dye degradation behavior
 - Store all experimental data for post-run analysis using SQLite
 - Sense and response of reactor parameters